tfpauly/privacy-proxy/draft-private-access-tokens.md

 number of page requests to each unique user over a period of time before the user is required to pay for access.
 The origin typically resets this state periodically, say, once per month.
 For example, an origin may serve ten (major content) requests in a month before a paywall is enacted.
+Origins may want to differentiate quick refreshes from distinct accesses.

 Another example of this use case is rate-limiting page accesses to a client to help prevent fraud.
 Operations that are sensitive to fraud, such as account